chrisguest75/typescript_examples/30_commit_trigger_checker/README.md

 # README

-Demonstrate some how to check if a commit should trigger docker build
+Demonstrate checking if a commit should trigger docker build

 ## Reason